The Hollywood Way to Online Business Success

-I love movies, and movies are what led me into copywriting and entrepreneurship.
+I love movies.
+In fact, movies are what led me into copywriting and eventually to building a successful software company.

 Better explain that one, huh?